-As of November 1, 2008 Germany knows the Small LLC (Unternehmergesellschaft, haftungsbeschränkt), which is an ordinary LLC as mentioned above, however with a minimum share capital of one Euro and a maximum of 24,999 Euro.
-Shares to not have to be paid in at the time of foundation.
+The Small LLC (Unternehmergesellschaft, haftungsbeschränkt), is an ordinary LLC as mentioned above, however with a minimum share capital of one Euro and a maximum of 24,999 Euro..
 Contributions in kind are not permissible.
-As long as the share capital is not paid in one quarter of the annual profits shall not be distributed, but used to establish a reserve.
-After the capital by building up reserves and transferring them into equity has been brought in, the name changes, by omitting the addition of "limited liability" or can be changed, if the capital reaches EUR 25,000 to an ordinary LLC.
+As a compensation to the low share capital one quarter of the annual profits shall not be distributed, but used to establish a reserve.
+After the capital by building up reserves has reached the amount of EUR 25,000and transferring them into equity, the name has to be changed to an ordinary LLC.

-The Small LLC had been introduced as a response to the considerable number of British limited companies having established business seats in Germany, which was attractive due to the low share capital requirements in Britain.
+The Small LLC had been introduced in 2008 as a response to the considerable number of British limited companies having established business seats in Germany, which was attractive due to the low share capital requirements in Britain.
+The Small LLC has since then gained high acceptance in Germany for new start up entrepreneurs-